mid2SUPAERO/LaTOM/docs/source/installation/environment.md

 $ ./get.ASL
 ```

-To obtain the source code of the ASL libraries and interface IPOPT with the AMPL modeling language.
+To obtain the source code of the ASL libraries and interface IPOPT with the AMPL modelling language.

 Then proceed with: